Skip to content

 Like most home improvements the cost of installing a burglar alarm can vary significantly depending on a few factors.

-Do you need a monitored system?
-That will depend on what you’re protecting at your home and where you live.
 If you have neighbours who are always around and possibly even that little bit nosey you already have a free monitoring system, you can always agree with your neighbours to listen our for each others alarms and notify you/the police if they hear anything.
 Saving you a monthly fee.

 At the same time if you live for example in London or the South East, on average labour prices are 20% more than anywhere else in the country.
 Lastly each installer will be different, so make sure you obtain multiple quotes first.